huri000/SwiftEntryKit/README.md

 **Exit Animation** - Describes how the entry animates out

-**Pop Behavior** - Describes the entry behavior when it's being popped (gives priority to the next entry).
+**Pop Behavior** - Describes the entry behavior when it's being popped (dismissed by an entry with equal / higher display priority).

+**Scroll Behavior** - Describes the entry behavior when it's being scrolled, that is, dismissal by a swipe gesture and a rubber band effect in a UIScrollView)

+**[Haptic Feedback](https://developer.apple.com/ios/human-interface-guidelines/user-interaction/feedback/)** - The device can produce a haptic feedback, thus adding an additional layer of depth to each entry.

 **Status Bar Style** - The status bar style can be modified for the display duration of the entry.
 In order to enable this feature you just set *View controller-based status bar appearance* to *NO* in your project's info.plist file.

-**Options** - Contains additional attributes like whether a haptic feedback should be generated once the entry is displayed.

 EKAttributes' interface is as follows: